Willchagas/Willchagas/README.md

 # 💫 About Me:
-💻 Today I work with front-end<br>🌱 Studying react.js and other JS frameworks<br>🎯 Goal: Work as a fullstack developer
+💻 Today I work with front-end<br>🌱 Studying react.js<br>🎯 Goal: Work as a fullstack developer

 ## 🌐 Socials: